Regular Expressions Round-up

 Introduction

 Regular expressions or 'regex' as they are commonly called are a very powerful tool.
-I've given some presentations on this subject in 2009/2010.
+I've given some presentations on this subject.
 This page is a short round-up of some advice and useful links for the attendees to refer back to.

 Some things to keep in mind